Assistant Dean of Curriculum

+Scientific Research.
 The normal human lens is transparent for the purpose of optimally focusing light on the retina.
 When the lens loses its transparency and becomes opaque, it is known as a cataract, a condition in which light is scattered instead of focused.
 Cataract, the leading cause of blindness worldwide, may be a multifactorial disease with many sources of light scatter.
 One particular source of light scatter in human age-related nuclear cataracts is likely to be rare lipid spheres within the cytoplasm known as multilamellar bodies (MLBs).
 Characterization of the morphology and distribution of MLBs is establishing that these structures are potential light scattering centers that may contribute to the opacity in the cataract.
-Specimens collected recently at the L.V.
-Prasad Eye Institute in Hyderabad, India, are revealing interesting information about advanced cataracts and in particular those in developing countries.

 Royal, K.D., Gilliland, K.O., and G.A.
 Dent.
 2014.
 A student-led methodology for evaluating curricular redundancy.
 Journal of Multidisciplinary Evaluation.
 In press.

 Royal, K.D., Kernick, E.T., and K.O.
 Gilliland.
 2014.
 Are repeat exam scores trustworthy?
 A note about measurement error and the need for genuine instructional intervention.
 Medical Science Educator.
 24(1).

 Royal, K.D., Gilliland, K.O., and E.T.
 Kernick.
 2014.
 Using Rasch measurement to score, evaluate, and improve examinations in an anatomy course.
 Anatomical Sciences Education.
 1002.